c-daly/apollo/docs/PROTOTYPE-WIRING.md

 # Apollo CLI Prototype Wiring

-This document captures how the modern Apollo CLI talks to Sophia and Hermes during the Phase 2 prototype push.
-The bespoke HTTP layer from Phase 1 has been removed—everything now flows through the generated Python SDKs so the CLI, browser, and automation suites share the same request/response contracts.
+This document captures how the Apollo CLI talks to Sophia and Hermes.
+The bespoke HTTP layer has been removed—everything now flows through the generated Python SDKs so the CLI, browser, and automation suites share the same request/response contracts.

 ## Architecture